dotnet/orleans/src/Documentation/grains/external_tasks_and_grains.md

 ### Example:

-Below is sample code that demonstrates the usage of `TaskScheduler.Current`, `Task.Run` and a special custom scheduler to escape from Orlean grain context and how to get back to it.
+Below is sample code that demonstrates the usage of `TaskScheduler.Current`, `Task.Run` and a special custom scheduler to escape from Orleans grain context and how to get back to it.

 ``` csharp
    public async Task MyGrainMethod()